 The NLM Family Foundation has funded projects at institutions around the world in pursuit of its goals, including Harvard Medical School, Massachusetts General Hospital, Beth Israel Deaconess Medical Center, Children’s Hospital Boston, Children’s Hospital of Philadelphia, Oxford University, Cambridge University, Cold Spring Harbor Laboratory, Massachusetts Institute of Technology Media Lab, Thomas Jefferson University Hospitals, Institute on Communication and Inclusion at Syracuse University, Brandeis University Heller School of Social Policy and Management, and Massachusetts Advocates for Children.

-The NLM Family Foundation supports programs which focus on novel ways to improve the communication and social abilities of those with autism.
-Other programs are designed to increase advocacy for legal rights and access to support services for persons with autism, and to increase community understanding and openness to inclusion through education and documentary films.
+The NLM Family Foundation supports programs which focus on novel ways to improve the communication and social abilities of autistic individuals.
+Other programs are designed to increase advocacy for legal rights and access to support services for individuals on the spectrum, and to increase community understanding and openness to inclusion through education and documentary films.

 The principal goal of the scientific program is to achieve a deeper understanding of the biological basis of autism, focusing on genetics, synaptic chemistry, neurobiology of communication, systems biology and the physiology of movement.
 The Foundation funds collaborative program projects, postdoctoral research fellowships, and career development awards.
 Through sponsorship of scientific conferences, symposia and workshops, the Foundation seeks to encourage innovation and provide a springboard to generate new avenues of shared inquiry.
 NLMFF Science Program: Grounding Autism in the Basic Biomedical Sciences provides more information about this aspect of the Foundation’s work.

 The NLM Family Foundation has established at Massachusetts General Hospital a multi-disciplinary center in autism, the Lurie Center for Autism, dedicated to clinical care, cutting-edge research, advocacy and public policy analysis, as well as providing training for a new generation of clinicians and researchers – all focused on meeting the comprehensive needs of autistic individuals from early childhood through adulthood.
 The Center’s Director occupies an endowed Chair at Harvard Medical School.